 .

 Please remember Apple's Keychain doesn't automatically remove entries created by an app upon its deletion.
 Do not worry, however.
-Only your app can access those entries.
-Nevertheless, if you're using CombineNetworking's safe storage, it is recommended to add some sort of app launch counter and upon first launch call CNConfig.removeAccessToken(for endpoint: Endpoint? = nil)
+Only your app can access those entries, nevertheless, it's up to you to make sure those are removed from keychain if not needed anymore.
+CombineNetworking provides method CNConfig.removeAccessToken(...)

 private var subscriptions: Set<AnyCancellable> = []